 A Japanese funeral is very different from a Western funeral.
 The culture shock was a bit much for me to handle even though this funeral was for a pet.
 For this reason--and to respect the family's privacy--I did not include the entire ceremony.

 If you absolutely must know the part that alarmed me the most, please click here.
 In this case, it is the same for pets as it is for people.

 Please remember that all cultures are different but all families love their pets.
-For example, to the right is just a small part of the pet cemetery.
+For example, above is just a small part of the pet cemetery.
 For those families who choose, they may have their pet placed in a "haka" or Japanese grave here.